MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 Troubleshooting
 ---------------
-- The Unity Editor won't connect to a session hosted by a HoloLens device
+**The Unity Editor won't connect to a session hosted by a HoloLens device**
 - This could be the windows firewall.
 - Goto Windows Firwall options.
 - Allow an app or feature through Windows Firewall.
 - For all instances of Unity Editor in the list tick, Domain, Private and Public.
 - Then go back to Windows Firewall options.
 - Click Advanced settings.
 - Click Inbound Rules.
 - All instances of Unity Editor should have a green tick.
 - For any instances of Unity Editor that don't have a green tick:
     - Double click it.
     - In the action dialog select Allow the connection.
     - Click OK.
     - Restart the Unity Editor.

-- At runtime the iPhone screen says "Locating Floor..." but does not display an AR marker.
+**At runtime the iPhone screen says "Locating Floor..." but does not display an AR marker.**
 - The iPhone is looking for a horizontal surface so try pointing the iPhone camera towards the floor or a table.
 This will help ARKit find surfaces necessary to spatially sync with HoloLens.

-- HoloLens camera does not turn on automatically when iPhone tries to join.
+**HoloLens camera does not turn on automatically when iPhone tries to join.**
 - Make sure both HoloLens and iPhone are running on the same Wi-Fi network.

-- When launching an SpectatorView application on a mobile device, other hololens running other SpectatorView apps turn on their camera
+**When launching an SpectatorView application on a mobile device, other hololens running other SpectatorView apps turn on their camera**
 - Goto the NewDeviceDiscovery component and change the both the Broadcast Key and Broadcast port to two unique values.
-Goto SpectatorViewDiscovery and change the Broadcast Key and Broadcast port to another set of unique numbers.
+- Go to SpectatorViewDiscovery and change the Broadcast Key and Broadcast port to another set of unique numbers.

-- The HoloLens won't connect with the mac Unity Editor
+**The HoloLens won't connect with the mac Unity Editor.**
 - This is a known issue which could be linked to the Unity version.
 Building to the iPhone should still work and connect as normal.

-- The HoloLens camera turns on but is not able to scan the marker.
+**The HoloLens camera turns on but is not able to scan the marker.**
 - Ensure that you build all versions of the application using the same Unity Editor instance (do not close Unity between builds).
 This is due to an unknown issue with Unity.